SAP-archive/cloud-realspend-expenses-uploader/testing-list.md

 - test whether BAPI import and export to HCP via tool works with large data and invalid data

 - ensure to refetch CSRF token
+    * it's now feteched for each post/put request

 - TODO get IOO user that is allowed to call the BAPI
+    * done by Sander

 - test missing mandatory properties of line items in expense import (E.g. missing date) -> error code?
 	* If expenses from ERP, this will not happen.
 E.g. the date, expense type and amount are filled automatically.